Projects and Networks

 Faces of Evil: The Figure of the Perpetrator in Contemporary Memory Culture

-This project traces the figure of the perpetrator through post-1989 memory culture in Germany and Romania, where the joint legacies of Fascism and Communism render questions of perpetration and victimhood inherently ambiguous and complex.
+The Faces of Evil project traces the figure of the perpetrator through post-1989 memory culture in Germany and Romania, where the joint legacies of Fascism and Communism render questions of perpetration and victimhood inherently ambiguous and complex.
 Knittel analyses the role of perpetrators in literature, drama, film, and at documentary exhibitions.
 Her aim is to elucidate how these cultures create narratives about their own history through which they negotiate questions of complicity and collaboration in order to ascribe or disavow guilt and responsibility.

 • Principal investigator: Dr Susanne Knittel

-• Duration: 2014 - 2017
+• Duration: 2014-2017

-• Funding: NWO VENI Grant
+• Funding: NWO Veni Grant

 In Search of Transcultural Memory in Europe (ISTME)

-This project aims to go beyond the nationally oriented memory studies that tend to reify the bond between culture, nation and memory.
+The ISTME project aims to go beyond the nationally oriented memory studies that tend to reify the bond between culture, nation and memory.
 Instead we investigate the transcultural dynamics of memory in Europe today.
 Studying how memories of the troubled twentieth century are transmitted and received across Europe, this Action explores the tension between attempts to create a common European memory, or a unitary memory ethics, on the one hand and numerous memory conflicts stemming from Europe’s fragmentation into countless memory communities on the other.
 Prof. Ann Rigney is amongst the participants of this project, which is chaired by Prof. Barbara Törnquist-Plewa (Lund University, Sweden).

 • Funded by the European Cooperation in Science and Technology (COST)